FREQUENTLY ASKED QUESTIONS

 We have cultural events, day trips and excursions in and around Tokyo.
 We try to provide you with as many chances to immerse yourself in the Japanese culture.
-You will also have the opportunity to practice Japanese on a daily basis with the many Japanese students who are learning other languages.
+You will also have the opportunity to practice Japanese with the many Japanese students who are learning other languages.

 We have students from around the globe, our international environment allows students of various backgrounds to enjoy a harmonious study and life experience.
 You can see our Students Demographic here.

 Helping our students make a smooth transition to life in Japan is a priority for Shibuya Gaigo Gakuin.
-You will never feel alone and can rest assured that we are here to assist you in whatever way we can.
+Our friendly staff and teachers are readily available to assist with every students individual needs.

 We are located in the heart of Shibuya within walking distance from Shibuya Station.